Import tab

 Rescale

-Select Image > Rescale to rescale imported images.
-You are prompted to select the images, define the base point, and define the new scaling value.
+You are prompted to select the images, define a base point, and enter the new scaling value.

 Move

-Select Image > Move to move imported imaged.
-You are prompted to select the images, define the base point, and define the target point for the move.
-You can move the images as many times as needed, and then press Enter to accept the final location.
+You are prompted to select the images and define a base point and a target point.
+You can reposition the images as many times as needed.
+Press Enter to confirm the final location.

 Delete

-Select Image > Delete to delete imported images.
-You are prompted to select the images to be deleted, and then you can press Enter to delete the images.
+You are prompted to select the images to be deleted.
+Press Enter to confirm the deletion.

 Table

 Tables are special drafting objects that can be imported from a Microsoft Excel file.
-They can also be copy–pasted from a third-party application.
-The look of a table is defined in the Table Style that the table is using; Table Styles are defined in the Drawing Styles configuration object.
-If the table is very large, you can split the table during import into several smaller tables that are still managed as a single table entity, or you can choose to import just a particular range of cells.
-Imported tables remain linked to the original source file, which allows the contents of a table to be updated if the source file is modified after the import.
+They can also be copied and pasted from a third-party application.
+The appearance of a table is defined by the Table Style it uses; Table Styles are defined in the Drawing Styles configuration object.
+If the table is very large, you can split it into several smaller tables during import, which are still managed as a single table entity, or you can choose to import only a specific range of cells.
+Imported tables remain linked to the original source file, so the contents of the table can be updated if the source file is modified after the import.

 Opening a document that contains outdated tables displays the View and Table Status dialog where you can update the contents from the source files.
 You can also open the dialog from Home > Drawing > Settings > Check View and Table Status.